cultfamily-on-github/cult-donations-microservice/README.md

 CULT Learn 2 Earn gives you the chance to earn money while doing valuable things like providing education services around topics like decentralization, self-hosted wallets, deflationary currencies like CULT and RVLT, tokenomics which foster public goods creation etc.

+Here you can learn how to provide valuable education services to others by doing so.
+You can earn RVLT by submitting links to your education services.
+After that your public wallet address will be listed in the CULT Donations Microservice.

 Let us learn and earn together in playful creativity to free the world.

 Learn 2 Earn is inspired by Play 2 Earn which is inspired by [Revolt 2 Earn](https://rumble.com/v1lf3yb-revolt-2-earn-in-100-seconds-michael-saylor-talks-about-revolt-2-earn.html?mref=1e5w3p&mc=4izal).